Last updated 5th July, 2018

 Described in the British Medical Journal as a case which “began in mystery and ended in mystery”, over 100 years after Charles Bravo’s death there is still no clear conclusion.

 Balham Priory sits within south London and is an imposing building overlooking the city.
 On 18 April 1876 events unfolded which led to the agonizing death of Charles Bravo, a lawyer with a sharp tongue and a determined nature.
 On this day, Bravo had taken one of his horses out for a ride around his land.

-Was it simply coincidence that on that same evening, Charles Bravo began to suffer the deadly effects of poisoning?
-The first potential suspect in this case is Bravo’s wife Florence.
+Was it simply a coincidence that on that same evening, Charles Bravo began to suffer the deadly effects of poisoning?
+The first potential suspect, in this case, is Bravo’s wife Florence.
 Born into a wealthy family, Florence married Captain Alexander Ricardo at the age of 19, an extremely wealthy man in his own right.
-Despite their separation seven years later, upon his early death from alcohol poisoning he had not altered the details of his will and Florence inherited his entire estate.
+Despite their separation seven years later, upon his early death from alcohol poisoning, he had not altered the details of his will and Florence inherited his entire estate.

 “In this case there are more conjectures than facts and more questions than answers, but this should not deter you from reaching one of the four possible verdicts.” – Antony M. Brown

 It is a book which invokes independent thought and provides the means for full consideration of the facts available in order to reach a conclusion.
 A very different approach to the telling of a historical true crime tale but one which is most enjoyable.
 If you are looking for a book which allows you to become truly immersed in a mysterious true crime case, this is a read you will not want to miss.

 Poisoning at the Priory is part of the Cold Case Jury series of historical true crime books by Antony M. Brown, due to be published soon by Mirror Books.